Carolina College of Biblical Studies

 Save Image

-The most common positions for non-instructional staff at Carolina College of Biblical Studies are: Management, with 3 employees, and Librarians, Curators, Archivists, and Academic Affairs and Other Education Services, with 1 employees.
+The most common positions for non-instructional staff at Carolina College of Biblical Studies are: Management, with 5 employees, Business and Financial Operations, with 1 employees, and Librarians, Curators, Archivists, and Academic Affairs and Other Education Services with 1 employees.

 Endowment